nchisley/CloudieAI/README.md

 - ~~Enhanced AI Memory – Improve contextual awareness beyond SQLite.~~
 - Expanded Knowledge Base – Continuously update the training data with more insights and dynamic explanation prompts.
 - Add User-Specific Responses – Update database and commands to support responses tailored to specific users.
+- Integrate Google API – Enhance Cloudie's capabilities by incorporating the Google API for advanced web search and data retrieval.

 ---